TES5Edit/fopdoc/Conventions.md

 ## Data Types

 These denote the type of data held in a field.
 Type arrays are represented by `type[array length]`.
+Variable-length arrays are represented by `type[]`.

 ### Basic Types